Although Western medicine is the most commonly practiced veterinary medicine, a growing number of Eastern therapies are gaining popularity.

 Instead of waiting for an ailment to occur and then treating it, TCVM practices emphasize prevention through a healthy and balanced life.

-In order to stay current, Dr. Marc Smith attends the Chi Institute in Reddick, Florida for continuing education in Eastern Medicine/TCVM
+In order to stay current, Dr. Marc Smith attends Chi University in Reddick, Florida, for continuing education in Eastern Medicine/TCVM.